 This novel is about the ‘Trail Of Tears’ which was a time when the Cherokee tribe people were forced to leave their land and the struggles related to it faced by them.
 The narrator voices the sorrows of the Cherokees through this, what is now knows as the cruelest episode in U.S. history.

-This book might feel nostalgic for some native Americans while others might find it sad and heart-aching to read what struggles their ancestors went through.
+This book might feel nostalgic for some native Americans while others might find it sad and heart-aching to read about the struggles their ancestors went through.

 Tracks is a 1988 published 226 pages long Native-American fiction written by Louise Erdrich.